Influencer marketing is a new term, but the idea of using a celebrity to front your brand is as old as the hills.

 - Interview them by phone to gather their insights for their specific chapter

-- If you type fast enough, transcribe in real time – this saves a huge amount of time
+- If you type fast enough, transcribing audio in real time – this saves a huge amount of time

 - If not, use transcription software to do it for you